rodevichart/RestoreUWPRask/README.md

 # RestoreUWPTask

-Test UWP App for Windows Store
+Test UWP App for Microsoft Store

 As Back-End was used https://netflixroulette.net/api/api.php